A Look at Mega Evolutions for the 2018 World Championships

 Jamie Dixon - Top 4 Sheffield Regionals

-Juan Naar - Won 3 Latin American Special Events
+Juan Naar - 3x Special Event Champion

 Mega Gyarados

 Mega Gyarados is another Mega Evolution that sees usage simply because it has a positive matchup versus Metagross.
 Its Water/Dark typing means it can wall Gyarados since it resists its Iron Head and Ice Punch, doesn't take much damage from Stomping Tantrum, and is immune to Zen Headbutt.
-For the most part, Mega Gyarados will try to setup Dragon Dance to increase the power of Crunch and Waterfall.
-Its Mold Breaker ability can allow it to bypass abilities such as Storm Drain to use water type moves and Lightning Rod to use Electric type moves which is very helpful.
+For the most part, Mega Gyarados will try to set up Dragon Dance to increase the power of Crunch and Waterfall.
+Its Mold Breaker ability can allow it to bypass abilities such as Storm Drain to use Water-type moves and Lightning Rod to use Electric-type moves, which is very helpful.

 After Isaac used Mega Gyarados at Oceania Internationals, it hasn't really seen any success since.
 A few Gyarados have seen decent success at Regionals, but no one was really able to make Top Cut with it.
-I can only assume its due to how the niche of having a very strong match-up against Metagross isn't strong enough as non-Mega Pokemon like Incineroar and Suicune can do that job better than Gyarados.
+I can only assume it's due to how the niche of having a very strong match-up against Metagross isn't strong enough, as non-Mega Pokemon like Incineroar and Suicune can do that job better than Gyarados.

 SUCCESSFUL TEAMS

-Chelsea Tan - 1st Place Singapore Open (Link to team report)
+Chelsea Tan - 1st Place Singapore Open

-Isaac Lam - Top 4 Oceania Internationals (Link to team report)
+Isaac Lam - Top 4 Oceania International

 Ziyue Xiong - Top 8 Melbourne Regionals